DarkGhostHunter/Laralerts/README.md

 This library has a convenient way to add Alerts into your JSON Responses.
 Just simply add the `AppendAlertsToJsonResponse` middleware into your routes or `app/Http/Kernel`, [as the documentation says](https://laravel.com/docs/middleware#registering-middleware).
 If you ask me, the `alerts` is a very straightforward middleware alias to use.

-When you return a `JsonResponse` to the browser, the middleware will append the Alerts as JSON using the same Session Key defined in the configuration, which is `_alerts` by default, but it also accepts the `key` parameter to use as an alternative, compatible with *dot notation*.
+When you return a `JsonResponse` to the browser, the middleware will append the alert as JSON using the same Session Key defined in the configuration, which is `_alerts` by default.
+It also accepts the `key` parameter to use as an alternative, compatible with *dot notation*.
 Here is the lazy way to do it as example:

 ```php
 <?php